zevv/cpstut/README.md

 ```

 The object has a few more fields which are used for the CPS implementation
-internally, but one of the fields is very important for the users of cps,
+internally, but one of the fields is very important for the users of CPS,
 which is `fn`, the function pointer that makes CPS continuations
 tick.
 We'll get back to its use later.

 To start with CPS, you would typically define your own object, inherited from
-the cps Continuation type, like so
+the CPS Continuation type, like so

 ```nim
 type